Shirazzzzz/Web-Mapping-India/README.md

 * Features
--> Attribute Query Functionality (Example: List all districts in India with prefix "bhav") -> Spatial Query (buffer) Functionality (Example: List cities within 100 km of custom path/point) -> Displaying User’s Live Location (Produce live location of the user) -> Editing Functionality (add, modify, delete features on the map) (Example: Adding new infrastructure that has been built by the MCD)
+-> Attribute Query Functionality (Example: List all districts in India with prefix "bhav")\n -> Spatial Query (buffer) Functionality (Example: List cities within 100 km of custom path/point) -> Displaying User’s Live Location (Produce live location of the user) -> Editing Functionality (add, modify, delete features on the map) (Example: Adding new infrastructure that has been built by the MCD)